MartinaSus/SocialNetworkAnalysis_Unipi_21-22/README.md

 racism.
 The Russian invasion of Ukraine let European white refugees flee, which differed from the stereotype of refugee in the Italian collective imagination.
-The goal of this study conducted with Network Science tools1 is to determine whether the Russo-Ukrainian conflict of 2022 had an impact on the Italians opinion about refugees, i.e. it was investigated if the proximity of the conflict and the ethnic similarity of the
+The goal of this study conducted with Network Science tools is to determine whether the Russo-Ukrainian conflict of 2022 had an impact on the Italians opinion about refugees, i.e. it was investigated if the proximity of the conflict and the ethnic similarity of the